Finland suspects Russian aircraft violated airspace

 The border guard was examining data on the possible violations, the ministry added, and gave no further detail.

-Finland shares a 1,300-km (800-mile) border with Russia and maintains generally cordial relations with its former ruler, but its defense forces have reportedly stepped up military surveillance due to the Ukraine crisis.
+Finland shares a 1,300-km (800-mile) border with Russia and maintains generally cordial relations with its former ruler, but its defence forces have reportedly stepped up military surveillance due to the Ukraine crisis.

 (Reporting by Jussi Rosendahl; Editing by Robin Pomeroy)